qwiglydee/otree-advanced-demos/trials_simple/README.md

-# Live Trials
+# Simple Trials

-The task is to solve simple math expressions.
+The task is to solve a simple math expression.
-The expressions are generated randomly.

-Response is entered into text field.

-Score is updated for successes and failures.

-Workflow:
-- trials are pregenerated during session initialization
-- trials are retrieved from server one by one
+## Workflow

-- responses are sent to server for each trial
+- The tasks are randomly pre-generated for each player when session is initialized.
-- responses are validated and evaluated on server
+- Task is given as plain text on the page
+- Answer is taken from text input field
-- score calculated for each trial
+- The answer is evaluated and score is assigned for correct and incorrect answers
-- feedback is shown for every response
-- answer 0 is not accepted and more retries allowed
+- If the answer is 0 it is not accepted and more retries are allowed
+- Feedback is given for each trial, including correct answer and resulting score
+- Trial sequence automatically advances after some delay
-- series terminate when all trials completed or after N failures
+- The page completes when all trials are completed or the page timeouts

+## Features

+- pre-generating all trials
+- basic dynamic content on the page
+- native text input field
+- key input (for handling 'Enter')
+- measuring response time
+- custom widget for progress